Azure-Samples/azure-edge-extensions-iothub-fileupload-privatelink/docs/doc-iothub-storage-private.md

 ## Hub-Spoke networking topology with Azure Firewall

-In the case you would like to setup Hub-Spoke networking topology, routing tables will ensure traffic from different Virtual Networks will  pass through  Azure Firewall for traffic inspection.
+In the case you would like to setup Hub-Spoke networking topology, routing tables will ensure traffic from different Virtual Networks tunnel through  Azure Firewall for traffic inspection.

-The configuration of the Storage account private endpoint, Azure IoT Hub and Application Gateway will be as describe in this article.
+The configuration of the Storage account private endpoint, Azure IoT Hub and Application Gateway will be as described in this article.

 An example of such an architecture applied to this scenario would look like this: